Welcome to my trip report on British Airways!

 Even though this is a short flight, to fly the Boeing 767-300 on short a short sector was worth it.
 We could have flown on the earlier flight, but flying the A320s was too common besides the airline had plans to retire this aircraft type depending on when the Boeing 787 enters service, so flying on one at that time was important.

 What I was impressed most was the leather seat, it was so comfortable that I didn't feel like leaving my seat.
 It is one of the best Economy Class seats I experienced especially in this era.
-Now, its all about cramping passengers into one aircraft.
+Now, it is all about cramping passengers into one aircraft.

 Thank you for reading my trip report.